draggeta/AzureLab/ex5/README_EN.md

 ### External management access removal

-Clean up unneeded rules now that `bastion` allows for management access.:
+Clean up unneeded rules now that `bastion` allows for management access.
 1. NSG and AZF ACEs and NAT rules that allow RDP from the internet to the management server.
 1. Ensure that the management server is still able to manage the environment.
 1. Ensure that the management server isn't accessible from the internet.